-This week, while trying to create a missing Key Vault secret for an ongoing project, I got a strange generic error saying:
+This week, while I tried to create a missing Key Vault secret for an ongoing project, I encountered a strange and generic error message saying:

 An error occurred while creating the secret ‘secret-name’.